edkrueger/eco395m/syllabus.md

 Downey: 1, 2, 3, 5 (skip recursion topics), 6 (skip recursion topics), 7, 8, 10, 11, 12, 14, 19 (skip Named Tuples), 20
 Harrison: 3-11, 14, 16-28, 32, 33 (except "SQL" section)
 ## Midterm Project
-Project Work Week -- _Thursday, Oct 10th_ and _Tuesday, Oct 15th_ will be used for in class project work.
+Project Work Week -- _Thursday, Oct 9th_ and _Tuesday, Oct 14th_ will be used for in class project work.
-Midterm Project Presentations will be on _Thursday, Oct 17, 3:30pm-5:00pm CT_.
+Midterm Project Presentations will be on _Thursday, Oct 16, 3:30pm-5:00pm_.

 ## Topic 3 SQL and Python with SQL
 Suggested Readings: